Rebates10 min readUpdated July 2026

 Eligibility requirements:

-- The system must be on the Clean Energy Regulator's list of approved products.
+• The system must be on the Clean Energy Regulator's list of approved products (generally air source heat pumps of around 425L or less).

-- The installation must be done by a licensed plumber/electrician.
+• The installation must be done by an accredited installer.

-STC value fluctuates based on market supply and demand.
-The price has been relatively stable at $37-$40 through 2025-2026, but it can change.
+STC value fluctuates based on market supply and demand, and the certificate count steps down each January.
 Your installer's quote should clearly state the STC discount applied.

 Victoria: Solar Victoria + VEU Certificates